 ‘Shit’, on the other hand, I use in a context of real alarm, of misery and of despair.
 On a TV series I was working on last year, I had a very young art director who ‘did not believe in continuity’, and a wardrobe master that did not really believe in a anything at all, except that he personally should be a really snappy dresser.
 I could not fire them even though I begged the producer, she believed that these stupid, dull, lazy fools were creative geniuses, and the fact that they could not actually do 80% of the job should be tolerated.
 For the months we were forced to work together I could never look at them without imagining great chutes guiding piles of shit into my office.
 It poured steadily in, like cement, covering the floor, filling the filing cabinets, piling up on the desk.
 The smell, in my imagination, started sticking to my clothes.
 I went home with it at night, I slept with it, I took it back to the office in the morning.
 The CRAP of two non-functioning departments flowed into my office like a river in the rainy season.
 It was a monsoon of shit.
 I am supposed to be running this shoot, I often thought.
 I am the boss.
 I am the boss of a huge shit heap.

 I kept on trying to imagine that all that shit was going to make me stronger, but instead, over months, watching them learning nothing, getting no better, and rejecting any attempts on my part to teach them something… anything, but it never did.
-Instead I am still recovering, from the anguish, exhaustion, and most importantly, the self-doubt that creeps into the office along with the shit.
-Perhaps I am just not very good at what I do, I thought, perhaps this is too much for me- NO NO NO, I refused to believe it when I should just have let it go.
+Instead I am still recovering, from the exhaustion and the self-doubt that wafts into the office along with the shit.
+Perhaps I am just not very good at what I do, I thought, perhaps this is too much for me?
 Perhaps their incompetence was somehow my fault?
 I still wake up tired.
 I still get calls about stuff that was not done, often MY stuff.
 It’s excruciating, but I am forgiving myself.
 It’s OK to fail, I think now, in the face of such an onslaught of excrement.
-Nothing good will ever come of it, because it is not humanly possible to do three people’s work when your own stuff already takes up 10 hours in a day.
+Nothing good will ever come of it, because it is not humanly possible to do three people’s work when your own stuff already takes up 14 hours in a day.
 This is when shit is not fertiliser.

 This is when shit is bad.
 Bad shit.
 This is when one should not ‘take this crap anymore’.